AidolonSystems/aidolon-browser-client/quickstart_tutorial.md

 ```

 Aidolon browser supports smart selectors that understand plain language descriptions of elements.
 Instead of writing complex CSS selectors, you can describe what you're looking for, such as "the search box" or "the submit button," and the AI will find the appropriate element.

+Traditional CSS and XPath selectors still work perfectly when you need precision or have existing selectors.
+Smart selectors use AI credits, though the calls are efficient and the cost per selector is minimal.

 The `press` function also accepts natural language key names like "delete", "del", "ctrl", "control", "enter", or "return" - the AI understands what you mean.